 The Turbo K (4.75″ with a Kurz QD adapter) is about 1″ shorter than the Turbo T2 (5.75″ with a Kurz QD adapter).
 My Turbo K (with a Titanium Kurz QD adapter) is also about 3 oz lighter than my Turbo T2 (with a Steel Kurz QD adapter), according to my scale.
 I could definitely feel that 3 oz difference in weight at the end of a 16″ barrel when using the YHM Turbo K (9.875 oz with Ti Kurz adapter) vs the Turbo T2 (12.875 oz with steel Kurz adapter).

-That said, the Turbo K suppresses sound well enough for my purposes that I prefer the Turbo K over the Turbo T2.
+At the end of the day, the Turbo K suppresses sound well enough for my purposes, that I prefer the Turbo K over the Turbo T2 because it is shorter and lighter.

 Is the Turbo K Your First Suppressor?